How to Improve Google Page Speed Insights

-According to Google’s benchmark data, the ideal web page should be 500KB or less.
+According to Google’s benchmark aggregated data, the ideal web pages should be 500KB or less.
 That’s about a two second load time.

 Once you have a specific goal – and hopefully that goal is two seconds or less – it’s time to make a list of what needs to change.
 Here are some ideas:

-If you’re running WordPress for an ecommerce website, consider migrating to Shopify for a better, faster experience.
+If you’re running WordPress/wordpress plugin for an ecommerce website, consider migrating to Shopify for a better, faster experience & real world data.

 If you have a Mac, use ImageOptim to optimize your images.
 It’s so easy to use, all you do is create your settings and drag and drop images into the program.
 In most cases, you can reduce the size of your images by 50%.

 - Use Google’s Accelerated Mobile Pages (AMP).
 AMP strips away unnecessary content on your mobile web pages, which drastically increases the load time.
 With AMP, your web pages will be presented to visitors as a stripped-down, barebones webpage.

 The coolest part about AMP is that once a visitor is done reading your page, if they keep scrolling, they’ll continue to the next AMP-powered search result.

 - Switch to a raw PHP/HTML website.
 If your website doesn’t contain many pages, hire a developer to create your website using PHP, HTML, and CSS files.
 You won’t have all the bells and whistles that come with WordPress, but you can get a backend admin panel to make editing easy.

 - Hire a mobile developer.
 When you hire a mobile developer, you’ll get a speedy, mobile-optimized website from the ground up.
 You’ll also get a user-friendly interface that your visitors enjoy.